jsolorzano734/backgroundRemoveProgram/README.md

 # backgroundRemoveProgram
-This is a program to bach remove the background of multiple images using Photoshop.
+This program utilizes Photoshop to efficiently remove the background from multiple images in batches.
 Improved code.

 # Usage